mavryk-network/mavryk-taquito/integration-tests/README.md

 The `webmavryk/integration-tests` directory contains the integration test suite for Webmavryk.
 These tests are executed against live Mavryk testnets, ensuring a comprehensive evaluation of various Webmavryk use cases.

-The tests may also be run using MavBox.
+The tests may also be run using Mavbox.
 This is useful for testing new features not in current test nets and for testing features around governance that benefit from shortened block processing times.
-As well MavBox tests offer a secondary confirmation of the test net results.
+As well Mavbox tests offer a secondary confirmation of the test net results.

 Internally Webmavryk is tested with tests running in parallel.
 This is achieved using an application that generates new keys and funds them as needed per test.
 The application is not publicly available.
 External users, therefore, must run the Webmavryk Integration Tests in sequence, one test at a time.